 TV special set to reunite Doctors

-Let's do the Time Lord again - Doctor Who bosses are planning to reunite all the actors who have played the Doctor to mark the show's 50th anniversary.
+Plans have been revealed to reunite all the actors who have played Doctor Who are under consideration to mark the show's 50th anniversary.

 It reports that Tom Baker, 79, Peter Davison, 61, Colin Baker, 69, Sylvester McCoy, 69, Paul McGann, 53, Christopher Eccleston, 48, and David Tennant, 41, have been approached about the show.

-The plans to mark the show's anniversary, including broadcasting a one-off drama about the beginning of the long-running TV hit, have raised questions over Smith's future on the show.
+The plans to mark the show's anniversary, including broadcasting a one-off drama about the beginning of the long-running TV hit, have raised questions over Matt's future on the show.

 Speaking last year, he said he was not planning to bow out of the series any time soon.

 He said: "We've got Doctor Who's 50th anniversary coming up in November 2013, and I'd hope to be part of it.